-Senate to meet with CBN over high interest rate - Nigeria Today
+Senate To Meet With CBN Over High Interest Rate - Nigeria Today

 Senate President Bukola Saraki has promised that the Senate will look into the high interest rate charged by banks in the country.

-“This week we will debate it, have a round table discussion with the Central Bank of Nigeria and other commercial banks and talk frankly to ourselves,” he said.
+He said: “This week we will debate it, have a round table discussion with the Central Bank of Nigeria and other commercial banks and talk frankly to ourselves.”

 According to Saraki, it is not fair for the banking sector to be making astronomical profit while companies lose money and retrench workers.